-19. The public agency maintains qualifications to ensure that personnel necess to carry out this part are appropriately and adequately prepared and train including that those personnel have the content knowledge and skills to see children with disabilities in accordance with 34 CFR §300.156 [20 §1412(a)(14)(A)].
-31412(0)(14)(\(\Lambda\)).
-20. The public agency maintains qualifications to ensure related service person are consistent with State-approved or State-recognized certification, licens registration, or other comparable requirements that apply to the profession discipline in which those personnel are providing special education or relative services, and have not had certification or licensure requirements waived on emergency, temporary, or provisional basis [20 USC. §1412(a)(14)(B)(i-ii); 34 §300.156 (b)(2)(i)-(ii)].
-21. Allow paraprofessionals and assistants who are appropriately trained supervised, in accordance with State law, regulation, or written policy, in meet the requirements of this part to be used to assist in the provision of speeducation and related services under the IDEA Part B to children with disabili [20 USC §1412(a)(14)(B)(iii); 34 CFR §300.156 (b)(2)(iii)].
-22. Ensure that each person employed as a special education teacher in the puragency who teaches elementary school, middle school, or secondary school highly qualified by the deadline established in section 1119(a)(2) of the ESEA 1965 [20 USC §1412(a)(14)(C); 34 CFR §300.18].
-23. The LSS/PA will take measurable steps to recruit, hire, train, and retrain hig qualified personnel to provide special education and related services under IDEA Part B to children with disabilities [20 USC §1412(a)(14)(D)].
-24. The LSS/PA has in effect, consistent with the purposes of the IDEA and with USC §1418(d), policies and procedures designed to prevent the inappropriate of identification or disproportionate representation by race and ethnicity of children with disabilities, including children with disabilities with a particular pairment described in 34 CFR §300.8 [20 USC §1412(a)(24); 34 CFR §300.1 and 34 CFR §300.646].
-25. The LSS/PA shall prohibit personnel from requiring a child to obtain prescription for a substance covered by the Controlled Substances Act (21 L §801 et seq.) as a condition of attending school, receiving an evaluation under CFR §§300.300-300.311, or receiving services under the IDEA [20 L §1412(a)(25)(A)-(B); 34 CFR §300.174].
-26. The public agency shall use fiscal control and fund accounting procedures to insure proper disbursement of and accounting for federal funds [34 CFR §76.702]
+19. The public agency maintains qualifications to ensure that personnel necessary to carry out this part are appropriately and adequately prepared and trained, including that those personnel have the content knowledge and skills to serve children with disabilities in accordance with 34 CFR §300.156 [20 USC §1412(a)(14)(A)].
+20. The public agency maintains qualifications to ensure related service personnel are consistent with State-approved or State-recognized certification, licensing, registration, or other comparable requirements that apply to the professional discipline in which those personnel are providing special education or related services, and have not had certification or licensure requirements waived on an emergency, temporary, or provisional basis [20 USC. §1412(a)(14)(B)(i-ii); 34 CFR §300.156 (b)(2)(i)-(ii)].
+21. Allow paraprofessionals and assistants who are appropriately trained and supervised, in accordance with State law, regulation, or written policy, in meeting the requirements of this part to be used to assist in the provision of special education and related services under the IDEA Part B to children with disabilities [20 USC §1412(a)(14)(B)(iii); 34 CFR §300.156 (b)(2)(iii)].
+22. Ensure that each person employed as a special education teacher in the public agency who teaches elementary school, middle school, or secondary school is highly qualified by the deadline established in section 1119(a)(2) of the ESEA of 1965 [20 USC §1412(a)(14)(C); 34 CFR §300.18].
+23. The LSS/PA will take measurable steps to recruit, hire, train, and retrain highly qualified personnel to provide special education and related services under the IDEA Part B to children with disabilities [20 USC §1412(a)(14)(D)].
+24. The LSS/PA has in effect, consistent with the purposes of the IDEA and with 20 USC §1418(d), policies and procedures designed to prevent the inappropriate over identification or disproportionate representation by race and ethnicity of children as children with disabilities, including children with disabilities with a particular impairment described in 34 CFR §300.8 [20 USC §1412(a)(24); 34 CFR §300.173; and 34 CFR §300.646].
+25. The LSS/PA shall prohibit personnel from requiring a child to obtain a prescription for a substance covered by the Controlled Substances Act (21 USC. §801 et seq.) as a condition of attending school, receiving an evaluation under 34 CFR §§300.300-300.311, or receiving services under the IDEA [20 USC §1412(a)(25)(A)-(B); 34 CFR §300.174].
+26. The public agency shall use fiscal control and fund accounting procedures that insure proper disbursement of and accounting for federal funds [34 CFR §76.702].